• Skip to primary navigation

 Flash freezing is all the rage on the cooking shows with fancy machines that freeze at extremely low temperatures with circulating air.

-But for the home cook, flash freezing is a practice of freezing individual pieces separately by spreading them out on a baking sheet and freezing them for a couple of hours before transferring them into an airtight container to be stored for longer periods.
+However, for the home cook, flash freezing is a practice of freezing individual pieces separately by spreading them out on a baking sheet and freezing them for a couple of hours before transferring them into an airtight container to be stored for more extended periods.

 Just make sure that whatever pan or baking sheet you use will easily fit into your freezer.